inlife/nexrender/README.md

 ## Job

-Job is a single working unit in the nexrender ecosystem.
+A job is a single working unit in the nexrender ecosystem.
 It is a json document, that describes what should be done, and how it should be done.
 Minimal job description always should contain a pointer onto Adobe After Effects project, which is needed to be rendered, and a composition that will be used to render.

-Pointer is `src` (string) field containing a URI pointing towards specified file, followed by `composition` (string) field, containing name of the compoisition that needs to be rendered.
+The pointer is `src` (string) field containing a URI pointing towards specified file, followed by `composition` (string) field, containing the name of the composition that needs to be rendered.

 ```json
 // myjob.json